confluentinc/cp-demo/README.md

 ### Security

-All the components in this demo are enabled with SSL for encryption and SASL/PLAIN for authentication, except for ZooKeeper which does not support SSL.
-ACLs are also enabled in the cluster.
+All the components in this demo are enabled with [SSL](https://docs.confluent.io/current/kafka/authentication_ssl.html) for encryption and [SASL/PLAIN](https://docs.confluent.io/current/kafka/authentication_sasl_plain.html) for authentication, except for ZooKeeper which does not support SSL.
+[Authorization](https://docs.confluent.io/current/kafka/authorization.html) is also enabled in the cluster, and if a resource has no associated ACLs, then users are not allowed to access the resource, except super users.
 Read [details](https://docs.confluent.io/current/security.html) to deploy Confluent Platform with SSL, SASL, ACLs, and other security features.

 -------------------------------------------------------------
-_Note_: this demo showcases security features and is not meant to be a guideline for best practices.
-In production:
+_Note_: this demo showcases a secure Confluent Platform for educational purposes and is not meant to be complete best practices.
+There are certain differences between what is shown in the demo and what you should do in production:

-* Each component should have its own principal, instead of authenticating all clients as ``client``
+* Each component should have its own principal, instead of authenticating all users as ``client``
-* Authorize clients only to operations that they need, instead of making clients super users
+* Authorize users only for operations that they need, instead of making all of them super users
 * If the ``PLAINTEXT`` security protocol is used, these ``ANONYMOUS`` usernames should not be configured as super users
 * Consider not even opening the ``PLAINTEXT`` port if ``SSL`` or ``SASL_SSL`` are configured
 -------------------------------------------------------------